Findomain/Findomain/README.md

 * Write to one unique output file specified by the user all or only resolved subdomains.
 * Write results to automatically named TXT output file(s).
 * Hability to query directly the Findomain database created with [Subdomains Monitoring](docs/INSTALLATION.md#subdomains-monitoring) for previous discovered subdomains.
 * Hability to import and work data discovered by other tools.
+See [Working with other tools](README.md#working-with-other-tools).
 * Quiet mode to run it silently.
 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
 See [the documentation](docs/INSTALLATION.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.
 * Possibility to use as subdomain resolver.
 * Subdomain wildcard detection for accurate results.
 * Support for subdomain discover using bruteforce method.
-* Support for configuration file in TOML, JSON, HJSON, INI or YAML format.
+* Support for configuration file in TOML, JSON, INI or YAML format.
 * Custom DNS IP addresses for fast subdomains resolving (more than 60 per second by default, adjustable using the `--threads` option.

 # Findomain in Depth